catunderrain/AISC2024-IOTMLLAB/PigNose/README.md

 |![](glass.png)|![](GLASSNOSE.png)|
 ---
 # CONCLUSION
-**In further, you can replace Pignose or Glass with any features you want, improve this with your own code and must to understand that, this projects give you a nice look of what Machine Learning can do to imporve life experience of us.
-However, this is just funny, NOT a real thing or serious stuff that get you an AI/ML student.
+**In further, you can replace Pignose or Glass with any features you want, improve this with your own code and must to understand that.
+This projects give you a nice look of what Machine Learning can do to enhance life experience of us.
+However, this is just a fun glimpse, NOT a real thing or serious stuff that get you an AI/ML student.
 Keep going, keep exploring and keep, mother keep.**

 Thai Toan